A minimalist two-level foundation for constructive mathematics: The intensional level

 In \cite{mtt} we chose to work with MLTT in order to get a minimalist proofs-as-programs foundation for its intensionality.
 Indeed, extensional theories, such the internal calculus of a topos or Aczel-Myhill's CZF, can not satisfy our ``proofs-as-programs'' requirement (see \cite{mtt}).
 Actually, in \cite{mtt} we designed a version of \mtt\ of which we still do not know whether it satisfies our proofs-as-programs requirement, namely whether it is consistent with the axiom of choice and the formal Church thesis.
 This problem can be reduced to asking whether intensional Martin-L{\"o}f's type theory in \cite{PMTT} is consistent with the formal Church thesis.
 Here, we do not solve such problems but we adopt a version of \mtt\ that hopefully satisfies our requirement by means of Kleene's realizability interpretation~\cite{DT88}.

 We got to this version after a suggestion by T. Streicher and P. Martin-L{\"o}f already reported in \cite{modmar}.
-There it is said that the first order version of Martin-L{\"o}f's type theory with explicit substitution rule for terms { }
+There it is said that Kleene's realizability interpretation of set-theoretic constructors validates the first order version of Martin-L{\"o}f's type theory with explicit substitution rule for terms { }